 A neuropsychological assessment indicated some “definite deficiencies.”
 Jay was then referred to a memory disorders clinic for further cognitive testing.
 Additional testing confirmed his diagnosis of mild cognitive impairment (MCI), which was later changed to younger-onset Alzheimer’s disease.
 Jay was officially diagnosed with younger-onset Alzheimer’s disease in March 2018 at age 57.

 After much “soul-searching” Jay decided to use the disease as a platform to raise awareness, develop public policy and raise funds for Alzheimer’s research.
 He got involved with speaking engagements and advocacy work through his local Alzheimer’s Association chapter.

 Jay was appointed to the Alzheimer’s Association’s National Board of Directors in Chicago, one of only two members of the 28 member board living with the disease.
 He was also selected to serve as a member of the Alzheimer’s Association 2019-2020 National Early-Stage Advisory Group.

 Jay received both his Bachelor’s degree and Masters of Public Administration from NCCU.
 Jay and his wife Angela live in Raleigh, North Carolina with their daughter Elizabeth.

 Naudia Moorley, Psy.D., is a Psychometry Coordinator at the Banner Sun Health Research Institute (BSHRI) in Sun City, Arizona.

 She has worked with myriad populations within her ten plus years in the field of Psychology but has thoroughly enjoyed working with the geriatric population within the past four years.
-On a more personal note, she enjoys spending time with her family, spending time outdoors and travellng.
+On a more personal note, she enjoys spending quality time with her family, exploring the outdoors and traveling.